bingeli1212/nitrile-preview/doc/DOC-encodeuri.md

 # The encodeURIComponent() Function

+The ``encodeURIComponent()`` escapes all characters except:

+    A-Z a-z 0-9 - _ . ! ~ * ' ( )

+Use ``encodeURIComponent()`` on user-entered fields from forms POST'd to the server.
+This will encode & symbols that may inadvertently be generated during data entry for special HTML entities or other characters that require encoding/decoding.

+For example, if a user writes Jack & Jill, the text may get encoded as Jack &amp; Jill.
+Without ``encodeURIComponent()`` the ampersand could be interpretted on the server as the start of a new field and jeopardize the integrity of the data.

+For ``application/x-www-form-urlencoded``, spaces are to be replaced by +, so one may wish to follow a encodeURIComponent() replacement with an additional replacement of ``%20`` with ``+``.

+To be more stringent in adhering to RFC 3986 (which reserves ``!``, ``'``, ``(``, ``)``, and *), even though these characters have no formalized URI delimiting uses, the following can be safely used:

+    function fixedEncodeURIComponent(str) {
+      return encodeURIComponent(str).replace(/[!'()*]/g, function(c) {
+        return '%' + c.charCodeAt(0).toString(16);
+      });
+    }

+Characters that can appear directly inside a URI by the rule of RFC-3986 are referred to by the RFC as the set of "Unreserved Characters".
+It includes all characters A-Z, a-z, digits 0-9, and additionally the following four
+symbols:

+    unreserved  = ALPHA / DIGIT / "-" / "." / "_" / "~"

+According to RFC-3986, characters that are allowed in a URI but do not have a reserved purpose are called unreserved.
+These include uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde.

+# Comparisons

 The ``encodeURI()`` function differs from that of ``encodeURIComponent()`` as the later encodes additional characters that are not encoded by the first function.
 Following example program intends to show what happens given the same string input